deng-lab/viroprofiler/docs/tutorial.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

+Use the `--input` parameter to specify its location, or set `input` in the [params.yml](https://github.com/deng-lab/viroprofiler/blob/main/params.yml) file.

+The sequencing reads can be raw reads or cleaned reads.
+By default, ViroProfiler will assume the input reads are raw reads.
+If you want to use cleaned reads, you can set parameter `--reads_type "clean"` in command line, or set `reads_type: "clean"` in the [params.yml](https://github.com/deng-lab/viroprofiler/blob/main/params.yml) file.
+If the input reads are cleaned reads, the pipeline will skip the cleaning step (removing adapters, low quality reads and contaminant reads).

+If you already have assembled contigs, you can skip the assembly step by setting `--input_contigs` parameter to specify the path to the contigs file.
+The contigs file should be in FASTA format.

 ### Run the pipeline

 The typical command for running the pipeline is as follows: